IBM/cognos-analytics-to-visualize-business-data/README.md

 ![db2warehouse-credentials](doc/source/images/db2wh-service-creds.png)

-## 4. Run the script to load data into the database
+### 2.3.
+Run the script to load data into the database
->NOTE:  This step is required only when you use IBM Db2 Warehouse as database.
-The loading of the data for any other databases that Cognos Analytics support is manual.

 From the command prompt, go to the `lib/db` folder in your project directory and run the script to load business data into your IBM Db2 Warehouse service: